Code Editor

 It’s optional.
 Every feature is also available in the GUI.
 The code editor exists for moments when clicking would be slow: for instance ten weighted or random damage rolls for a combat round, a block of scene text with inline conditions and variable references, or reorganizing a scene’s choices in one pass.
 You could also easily copy and paste choices with all their conditions and effects from one scene to another.

-Two Scopes
+Three Scopes

 - Scene scope: opened from the scene editor’s toolbar.
 The editor contains the whole scene: body text, on-enter effects, and every choice with its conditions and effects.